specklesystems/speckle-docs/dev/connectors-dev.md

 Last crucial bit for your connector to work properly is to create a converter.
 The converter will take care of converting native data and geometry from your host application to Speckle when sending and vice-versa when receiving.

-For the purpose of this guide, we'll assume your converter will be extending the [Objects Kit](/dev/objects), but you can also [write your own kit](/dev/kits-dev) if you so wish.
+For the purpose of this guide, we'll assume your converter will be extending the [Objects kit](/dev/objects), but you can also [write your own kit](/dev/kits-dev) if you so wish.

 ::: tip IMPORTANT

-The Connector **should never have a direct references** to the Converter or Kit.
-This is because Kits are swappable and having a direct reference would prevent this mechanism from working.
+The connector **should never have a direct references** to the converter or kit.
+This is because kits are swappable and having a direct reference would prevent this mechanism from working.

 :::